mdgspace/scrollytell/README.md

 ```

 #### Now Wrap it in either Expanded, Flexible or Container
->  option 1 : Wrap in Expanded for covering the remaining screen.
+> Option 1 : Wrap in Expanded for covering the remaining screen.
 ```dart
 Expanded(child: _scrollyWidget)
 ```